FAQ

 What kind of bike should I ride?

-The first and most important answer is, a well maintained and safe bike.
+The first and most important answer is a well-maintained and safe bike.
 This is no ride-in-the-park event.
 You’ll be climbing and descending big mountains so, gears and brakes need to be in good working order!
-We’ve had just about every kind of bike in this event, some go fast, some slow.
-Our reccomendation is a road or gravel bike with 28c – 30c tires as a minimum.
-Disc brakes are reccomended but, not required.
+We’ve had just about every kind of bike in this event, some go fast, some go slow.
+Our recommendation is a road or gravel bike with 28c to 30c tires as a minimum.
+Disc brakes are recommended but not required.

 Is the Vermont Gran Fondo a race?

 As a whole, VTGF is not a race, yet you can race the gap climbs.
-2022 is our first year as part of the Gran Fondo National Series with points earned on 4 timed gap segments to earn points towards the Gran Fondo National Championships.
+2022 is our first year as part of the Gran Fondo National Series, with points earned on four timed gap segments to earn points towards the Gran Fondo National Championships.
 There are no awards for finishing first across the finish line…this is about a challenge with a view.
-What we do for awards are on the Lincoln Gap for top three KOM and QOM (no age groups).
-For fun we also present trophies for the oldest rider and the ever coveted DFL.
+What we do for awards is on the Lincoln Gap for the top three KOM and QOM (no age groups).
+For fun, we also present trophies for the oldest rider and the ever-coveted DFL.

 Are there dirt/gravel roads on the course?

 Yes.
 This is Vermont!
 It’s hard to never ride on dirt roads in VT.
-The dirt roads are hardpack with the occational rough surface.
-Heavy rains the week of the event can cause small channels to form but, as long as you keep your speed in control, you’ll be fine.
-We request that the town road crews do not grade the raods less than a week from the event.
+The dirt roads are hardpack with the occasional rough surface.
+Heavy rains the week of the event can cause small channels to form, but as long as you keep your speed in control, you’ll be fine.
+We request that the town road crews do not grade the roads less than a week from the event.

 Do I need a racing license to participate?